Updated Nov 24, 2021

 It’s one of the most powerful ham base stations with a power output of 200-watt.

 This high-end unit also stands out for its performance as it offers incredible reception on the HF band and every other Amateur band.
 It also comes equipped with an endless list of amazing features and functions for improved user experience and overall performance.

-Another notable features is its ability to monitor split frequency and the various filters included, which you can adjust to get the best performance with minimal noise.
+Another notable feature is its ability to monitor the split frequency and the various filters included, which you can adjust to get the best performance with minimal noise.
 It also comes equipped with two coolers.

 Kenwood TS-480HX Specifications

 - Transmit Output Power: 200 Watts

 - Receiver Frequency Range: 5 – 30MHz, 50 – 54MHz

 - Rugged and robust construction for durability

 - Adjustable power of up to 100 Watts for extended communication